A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Experiments

-We specify three MNL benchmarks. \textbf{MNL-I}'s utility functions only include first-order interactions between characteristics and time (Eqn. \ref{eqn:MNL-I-V}).
-Compared to MNL-I, utilities of \textbf{MNL-II} have one additional interaction $inc*full*time$ (Eqn.\ref{eqn:MNL-II-V}). \textbf{MNL-TRUE} is an MNL with the true utility specification.
-It is different from the ground truth due to sampling error.
-In all MNLs, alternative specific constants (ASCs) are fixed to 0 for alternative 0 ($ASC_0=0$).
+We specify three MNL benchmarks with increasing complexity in the utility specifications. \textbf{MNL-I}'s utility functions only include first-order interactions between individual characteristics and attributes ($time$ and $wait$) (Eqn. \ref{eqn:MNL-I-V}).
+Compared to MNL-I, utilities of \textbf{MNL-II} have one additional interaction $inc*full*time$ (Eqn. \ref{eqn:MNL-II-V}). \textbf{MNL-TRUE} has the same utility function as the data generation model.